 7-10 years |

-UK's 18-month Graduate visa cannot be extended.
-You must get Skilled Worker sponsorship within that window or leave with significant loan balance.
-UK is the riskiest choice if loan repayment is your primary concern.
+The UK Graduate visa currently lasts 2 years (it drops to 18 months for applications submitted on or after 1 January 2027, per GOV.UK) and cannot be extended.
+You must secure Skilled Worker sponsorship within that window or leave with a significant loan balance.
+With the shortest work-visa runway of the three — and shrinking further from 2027 — the UK is the riskiest choice if loan repayment is your primary concern.

 Which Loan to Take